Sargon 4

-Sargon 4 is a 1988 video game published by Spinnaker Software.
+Sargon 4 is a 1988 chess video game published by Spinnaker Software.
+It is part of the Sargon series and a sequel to Sargon III.

 Gameplay

-Sargon 4 is a game in which 107 chess games from 1851 to 1980 are included.
+Sargon 4 is a game in which 107 classic chess games taken from 1851 to 1980 are available to be replayed.

 Reception

 Roy Wagner reviewed the game for Computer Gaming World, and stated that "Sargon 4 has a long standing reputation, but that alone will not give you everything that's wanted in a program.
 This is not to say that Sargon 4 is not a good purchase.
 It is an outstanding chess playing partner, but lacks the features of the competition."
+Atari ST magazine STart reviewed the Macintosh version and said "Sargon IV may be the best chess game you can run on an ST–but only if you use a Mac emulator like Magic Sac or Spectre 128."